MonsterMaze/Eprom_USB/README.md

 ## GUI Software (windows_x64)
 Actualized "CMakeLists.txt" for Windows 11 OS
+QTCreator project compiler with some few changes
-The complete source for project is in [soft_Win64](soft_Win64)
+The complete source for project is in [soft_Win64](soft_Win64) I test the exe in w7-64b and w11-64b

 ## Eprom_USB v1.0.0 - Multiplatform Release